conjurer-rich/fast-flow-flywheel/pages/how-it-works/5-plan-feasible-futures.md

 Once new boundaries have been proposed and validated, the question becomes: what does a better future look like, and how do we get there without disruption?

-The Fast Flow Flywheel helps organizations evaluate **feasible futures**—structural options that support improved value flow while remaining grounded in current capabilities, constraints, and strategic goals.
+A Flywheel Rotation helps organizations evaluate **feasible futures**—structural options that support improved value flow while remaining grounded in current capabilities, constraints, and strategic goals.

 ### Start with strategic clarity